elearning-ostfalia/moodle-responsedownload/README.md

 The download form will be available as a quiz report.

+Note: The student information written into the archive will contain the first name and the surname.
+If the person who creates the archive has 'moodle/site:viewuseridentity' capabilty AND in config.php the configuration value
+$CFG->showuseridentity contains 'username' then also the username (loginname) will be prepended to the student name.

 #### Design

 The code uses many parts of the quiz_responses plugin which is part of Moodle core